fountainstudios/AIMakecodeMarkdown/OceanObservations_ACT2.md

 ## Step 1
 Now that the sensors have been placed we need to make **one** live dataset that is going to hold all of the data from the **four** sensors.
-Once this is done we will be able to see, and map, what is going on beneath the surface of the water, on the four monitors.
+Once this is done we will be able to see and map what is going on beneath the surface of the water on the four monitors.

 ## Step 2
 First use a `||Datasets: make dataset||` coding block, inside of an `||loops: on start||` coding block.